thewh1teagle/phonikud/README.md

 ## Features

-- Accurate lightweight niqqud model
+- Accurate lightweight nikud model
-- Convert text with niqqud to modern spoken phonemes
+- Convert text with nikud to modern spoken phonemes
-- Expand dates into text with niqqud
+- Expand dates into text with nikud
-- Expand numbers into text with niqqud
+- Expand numbers into text with nikud
 - Mixed English in Hebrew with fallback
 - Dictionaries with words, symbols, emojis

 ## Limitiation

+- The library depends on text with nikud,
-The following hard to predict even from text with niqqud.
+- the following hard to predict even from text with nikud

-- Requires diacritized text
+  - `Milhel` -
+      also named as `Atamha` / `Stress`.
+      most of the time it's `Milra`
-- `Shva na` and `Shva nah`
+  - `Shva na`. most of the time it's `Shva nah`
-- `Stress` (`Atmaha` / `Milre` / `Milra`)
-- `Kamatz Katan` (rarely used)

-We cover these using dictionaries, and neural network is planned.
+We cover these using predictions, and enhanced nakdan is planned.

 ## Install